ahmedmohmd/stripe-payments/README.md

-# Stripe Pyment
+# Stripe Payments

-This is the Source Code [**Stripe Pyment**](https://stripe-payment-frontend.vercel.app/) Website.
+This is the Source Code [**Stripe Payments**](https://strip3-payments.vercel.app/) Website.

 ---

-# Discreption
+# Description

-[**Stripe Pyment**] Website is a Simple Page that semulat eOnline Pyment Process with Stripe ...etc.
+[**Stripe Payments**] Website is a Simple Page that simulates Online Payments Process with Stripe ...etc.

 ---

 # App Features

-- Reponsive
+- Responsive Design
-- Nice Design with Tailwind Framework
+- Nice Design with Bootstrap Framework
 - Speed & Good Performance
 - A lot of Extensions and Packages